Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 Expand the section "Compare file (Diff hex bytes)" to generate patches for the differences between 2 files.

+## Limitations

+* This tool does not support extending or truncating files
+* Huge files may not be patchable (since files are loaded and patched in RAM)

 ## Similar tools

 Other tools that also support patches in URL: